fernanucm/PLBASIC/README.md

 The first row in the panel is the current folder.
 The highlighted row is the selected row for either opening the file or navigating into the folder.
-Folders are enclosed between angle brackets, and `<..>` means to go up in the folder tree.
+Folders are enclosed between angle brackets, and pressing `Intro` when `<..>` is selected means to go up in the folder tree.

 The following commands are available for this panel: